apache/flink/docs/content/docs/dev/table/functions/udfs.md

 Currently, Flink distinguishes between the following kinds of functions:

 - *Scalar functions* map scalar values to a new scalar value.
+  - *Asynchronous scalar functions* asynchronously map scalar values to a new scalar value.
 - *Table functions* map scalar values to new rows.
 - *Aggregate functions* map scalar values of multiple rows to a new scalar value.
 - *Table aggregate functions* map scalar values of multiple rows to new rows.